AarthiJuryala/Stock-Market-Prediction---Hacktober-fest-23/README.md

 ## Demo

-Ready to experience the power of data-driven stock market analysis?
-Check out the deployed version of our app on Streamlit: [Stock Market Analysis and Prediction Tool](https://stock-market-prediction--hacktoberfest23.streamlit.app/)
+Check out the deployed version of our data-driven stock market analysis app on Streamlit: [Stock Market Analysis and Prediction Tool](https://stock-market-prediction--hacktoberfest23.streamlit.app/)